NuclearPhysicsWorkshops/FRIB-TASummerSchoolQuantumComputing/README.md

 examples from nuclear physics, we will elucidate how different quantum algorithms can be used to study these systems.
-The results from various quantum computing algorithms will be compared to standard nuclear few- and many-body methods
+The results from various quantum computing algorithms will be compared to standard nuclear few- and many-body methods.

 ## Organizers:
 Alexei Bazavov (MSU), Scott Bogner (MSU), Heiko Hergert (MSU), Matthew Hirn (MSU), Morten Hjorth-Jensen (MSU), Dean Lee (MSU), Huey-Wen Lin (MSU), and Andrea Shindler (MSU)